Vietnam & Cambodia

 - All city tours and entrance fees to National Parks, museums, etc.

-- Guided cycle tours and hikes as described in itinerary
+- Guided cycling tours and hikes with English English-speaking guide

 What’s Not Included